-But the slideshow includes the following three images, again conflating African animals with African people:
+But the slideshow includes three images, again conflating African animals with African people.

 If this happened rarely, it could be chocked up to a random mistake, but this conflation is actually rather ubiquitous.
 We’ve posted on this many times.
 Here are three choice posts: animalizing women of color, Africa is wild and you can be too, and choosing girls of color for animal costumes.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.